MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 ## Prerequisites

-When you need to create an email template based on a table, make sure that you have the necessary permissions on the related tables, such as the Account table.
+When you need to create an email template based on a table, make sure that you have the necessary permissions on the related tables, such as the Account table for the email template based on a case.

 ## Start with a blank template